irfan-nagoo/webrtc-conferencing/README.md

     4. File transfers (supports large file transfer, tested with whopping 1GB media file).
     5. Screen share (All major uses cases covered)

-**Devices Supported:**: Windows desktop, Android devices, ioS devices (iPhone) etc. This application works smoothly with latest Chrome and Edge browser, and should work with other major browsers also.
+**Devices Supported:** Windows desktop, Android devices, ioS devices (iPhone) etc. This application works smoothly with latest Chrome and Edge browser, and should work with other major browsers also.

 This application uses core WebRTC APIs referencing [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) without using any wrapper frameworks (like simplepeer, peerjs etc.).
-All forms of transport communication in this application are secure: secure Video/Audio/Display streams, secure text, secure file transfer, secure signaling etc. Also, what is expected behaviour is that the QOS parameters go down when the number of participants in the same session go up.
+All forms of transport communication in this application are secure: secure Video/Audio/Display streams, secure text, secure file transfer, secure signaling etc. Just a heads up, the QOS parameters can go down when the number of participants in the same session go up.

 I recommend reading the READ.ME section of webrtc-app/webrtc-server to understanding the working of this application.
 This application has following modules: